firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-95-09/2021-09-14-my-custom-monster.md

 I sat cross-legged on the floor, my back against the opposite wall, watching it.
 Every so often, it made soft snuffling noises or scratched the box.
 For the next hour, I roller-coastered between excitement and dread, and when I couldn’t stand it anymore, I undid the clasps and lifted off the lid to see my monster.

 He was covered in wiry fur that stood out at odd angles, fur in every color you can imagine.
-Calling him a rainbow makes him sound pretty, but he was like a rainbow in the way grunge rock is like opera.
+Calling him a rainbow would make him sound pretty, but he was like a rainbow in the way grunge rock is like opera.
 All the colors clashed, pumpkin orange next to neon green dotted with a sickly yellowish-gray.
 He had lumpy horns on his head, a snout like an alligator, and a tail like a rat.
 He was the ugliest thing I’d ever seen.

 I knew, right then, I would die for him.